liquidsun/Salz_Flights_Frontend/README.md

 ```
 to bundle your application

-bundled version is also avaliable
+Bundled version is also avaliable
-in dist folder
+in dist folder.